trailofbits/maat/BUILDING.md

 cmake --build build --config Release
 ```

-If the dependencies are installed into a non-system/default directory, then you can [pass hints to CMake][1] on where to find the respective packages
+If the dependencies are installed into a non-system/default directory, then you can [pass hints to CMake][1] on where to find the respective packages (something like `-D<PackageName>_DIR` or `-D<PackageName>_ROOT` depending on what/how the package was installed; see the package's documentation on how to correctly use it with CMake).

 ## Install